jonaslalin/python-iterators-generators-coroutines/README.md

 >
 > Any Python function that has the `yield` keyword in its body is a generator function: a function which, when called, returns a generator object.
 In other words, a generator function is a generator factory.
 >
-> *Source: [Fluent Python, 2nd Edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) by Luciano Ramalho*
+> Source: [Fluent Python, 2nd Edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/), by Luciano Ramalho.